tsigewossne/alx-zero_day/README.md

-My first readme
-it is the first time allowed to commit on github interface
+It is the first time allowed to commit on github interface